glic3rinu/basefs/eval/README.md

 Serf WAN profile is configured with GossipNodes of 4 nodes.
 Because gossip messages are transported over UDP, without acknowledgment of received data, packet loss will have a large impact on the convergence time of the gossip layer.
 Under significant packet loss scenarios, Serf full sync TCP protocol will have the job of delivering most of the messages.
 Under heavy packet loss conditions convergence will be extremly difficult because of the added problem of detecting nodes as failing.

-sustained packet loss convergence problems:
+TODO strech time and make the gossip layer converge sustained packet loss convergence problems: UDP messages are lost and Serf TCP sync has great difficulty of making the cluster converge on a reasonable amount of time.
+Probably given enough time all scenarios will finally converge.

 <img src="plots/gossip-loss.png" width="400">